kenjyco/redis-helper/README.md

 ## Configuration

-Redis-helper uses a settings.ini file for Docker and connection configuration:
+redis-helper uses a settings.ini file for Docker and connection configuration:

 ```ini
 [default]